RikardLegge/view-model-mapper/README.md

 ## Goals

+* [TODO] Drag and drop UI for building a user interface and mapping model data

 * [TODO] All views are pluggable and will expose ports and connectors.
 The connections are declarative and can be configured in a sepparate json file.